 Requirement for IE verification for the issuance of a PEEC

-The TSCA shall accept electronic certification signing requests from Applicants (CSPs and/or intermediate CAs) over the TSa interface as defined in [ITU-T Q.3062].
-Upon receiving a certificate signing request (CSR), from an Applicant, the TSCA-RA, acting as a Registration Authority (RA), is required to automatically validate the IEs from the certificate signing request according to the requirements listed in this recommendation, using electronic interfaces (not manual processes).
-The TSCA-RA must verify that the applicant is authorized to access the international signalling exchange networks, subsequent to the applicant legal jurisdiction.
-The entity operating the TSCA-RA shall define the list of required IEs to be submitted in the CSR, a recommendation of such IEs can be found in Appendix A of this recommendation.
-Once all required IEs submitted in the CSR are verified, the TSCA-CA, acting as a Certification Authority (CA), shall issue the Applicant a PEEC over the TSa interface as defined in [ITU-T Q.3062].
+The TSCA shall accept electronic certificate signing requests from Applicants (CSPs and/or intermediate CAs) over the TSa interface as defined in [ITU-T Q.3062].
+Upon receiving a certificate signing request (CSR), from an Applicant, the TSCA-RA, acting as a Registration Authority (RA), is required to automatically validate the IEs from the certificate signing request, using electronic interfaces (not manual processes).
+The TSCA-RA must verify that the applicant is authorized to operate within the international signalling exchange networks The list of required IEs to be submitted in the CSR is defined in Annex A of this Recommendation.
+Once all required IEs submitted in the CSR are verified as per E.RAA4QTSCA, the TSCA-CA, acting as a Certification Authority (CA), shall issue the Applicant a PEEC over the TSa interface as defined in [ITU-T Q.3062].

+Editor’s note: the reference to E.RAA4QTSA will be replaced with a proper reference once the draft recommendation E.RAA4QTSCA is determined